4+1 Degree Program: BA+MA

 Interested students are required to meet with the Undergraduate Director to determine if eligible to apply.
 If approved, complete the Declaration of Intent to Apply, no later than March 15th.
 Please contact the English Undergraduate Secretary, Donna Berg, for available days/times.

 Tuition and Financial Aid

-Students admitted to the combined degree program are formally considered undergraduates and pay undergraduate tuition rates for the first four years of the program until they graduate with the BA degree.
-During the fifth year in the combined degree program, students are formally considered graduate students and pay graduate student tuition rates.
+Students admitted to the 4+1 program are formally considered undergraduates and pay undergraduate tuition rates for the first four years of the program until they graduate with the BA degree.
+During the fifth year in the 4+1 program, students are formally considered graduate students and pay graduate student tuition rates.

-Binghamton University's Graduate School does not provide financial aid or any form of tuition assistance to students pursuing MA degrees; students in the Combined Degree Program are thus not eligible for Graduate School financial aid or tuition assistance during their fifth year of study.
+Binghamton University's Graduate School does not provide financial aid or any form of tuition assistance to students pursuing MA degrees; students in the 4+1 program are thus not eligible for Graduate School financial aid or tuition assistance during their fifth year of study.